tbondois/gitignore/README.md

 		whitespace = cr-at-eol

+## Offtopic

-A little offtopic, but if you can also add this in the config file to optimize your git experience :
+If you can also add this in the config file to optimize your git experience :

 	[http]